shijc-sjtu/cki-artifact/README.md

 ## Major Claims

-* *C1*: Compared with HVM-NST and PVM, CKI reduces the latencies of page-fault-intensive applications (from PARSEC/vmitosis) by up to 70% and 44%, respectively.
+Claim *C1*: Compared with HVM-NST and PVM, CKI reduces the latencies of page-fault-intensive applications (from PARSEC/vmitosis) by up to 70% and 44%, respectively.
 This is proven by experiment *E1* whose results are reported in Figure 12.

-* *C2*: Compared with PVM, CKI increases the throughput of sqlite benchmark by up to 24%.
+Claim *C2*: Compared with PVM, CKI increases the throughput of sqlite benchmark by up to 24%.
 This is proven by experiment *E2* whose results are reported in Figure 14.

-* *C3*: Compared with HVM-NST, CKI-NST obtains 6.8x throughput for memcached and 2.0x throughput for Redis.
+Claim *C3*: Compared with HVM-NST, CKI-NST obtains 6.8x throughput for memcached and 2.0x throughput for Redis.
 This is proven by experiment *E3* whose results are reported in Figure 16.

 ## Experiments

-Experiment *E1* [15 compute-minutes]: Run script `scripts/run_fig12.sh`, which executes the page-fault-intensive applications using HVM-NST, PVM, and CKI.
+Experiment *E1* [20 compute-minutes]: Run script `scripts/run_fig12.sh`, which executes the page-fault-intensive applications using HVM-NST, PVM, and CKI.
 The latency results will be displayed in `plots/fig12.pdf`.

-Experiment *E2* [15 compute-minutes]: Run script `scripts/run_fig14.sh`, which executes the sqlite benchmark using HVM, PVM, and CKI.
+Experiment *E2* [20 compute-minutes]: Run script `scripts/run_fig14.sh`, which executes the sqlite benchmark using HVM, PVM, and CKI.
 The throughput results will be displayed in `plots/fig14.pdf`.

 Experiment *E3* [40 compute-minutes]: Run script `scripts/run_fig16.sh`, which evaluates the throughput of Redis and memcached using HVM, PVM, and CKI with different number of clients.
 The results will be displayed in `plots/fig16.pdf`.